Parador de Benavente

 In the restaurant you may sample such dishes as Bacalao a la tranca (salt cod served with roasted red peppers), Perdiz estofada al modo de la Tierra de Campo (partridge casseroled with onion, bacon and wine) and Florón Castellano (a flower-shaped pastry).

-The opening dates for the outdoor swimming pools are yet to be confirmed for 2019 but are expected to be in line with this years date (09 June until 16 September 2018)
+The opening dates for the outdoor swimming pools are from the 08 June until the 16 September 2019.

 Please note the opening and closing dates will depend on the weather and availability of lifeguards.